Share Price:

 As part of our contribution to global efforts to tackle nature loss, we have supported a variety of programmes over the last two years in Mainland China.
 For example, the Burberry Youth Sustainable Development Fund is a three-year programme aimed at raising awareness of sustainability and environmental protection among young groups while working to protect forests, especially in rural regions of northwest Mainland China.
 In partnership with the Hainan Reform and Development Research Foundation, we launched a three-year ecological and conservation programme to preserve the Hainan island’s tropical forestry, mangrove forests, and habitats.

-In FY 2023/24 100% of the electricity we consumed was matched by an equivalent amount of renewable generation, sourced from renewable tariffs or Energy Attribute Certificates, or generated through on-site renewables.
+In FY 2024/25, we maintained the progress made in previous financial years, with 100% of the electricity we consumed matched with an equivalent amount sourced from renewable tariffs and Energy Attribute Certificates, or generated through on-site renewables, including solar panels installed at select sites in the UK, Italy and the USA.

 Within our supply chain, we are also working closely with our manufacturing partners to promote energy efficiency and the use of renewable energy.

-Our Water Conservation programme focuses on increasing resource efficiency, reducing our water impacts and increasing water resilience in our supply chain.
-Core to this is both our Water Conservation Framework and our Assessment Guidance.
-Together, they act as a roadmap for our supply chain partners’ to improve water management at their sites, creating a better understanding of their water demand, driving water efficiency and water recycling, and encouraging greater disclosure.
+Our Water Conservation programme focuses on increasing resource efficiency, reducing our water impacts and increasing water resilience in our manufacturing operations.
+Core to this is our Water Resilience Assessment, which acts as a roadmap for our supply chain partners to improve water management by promoting a better understanding of their water demand, driving water efficiency and water recycling, and encouraging greater disclosure.

 Our broader sustainable manufacturing programme ensures we are lowering both our dependencies and impact across the important environmental topics of water, chemicals and waste.

-We work to improve our water resilience in 'hotspot' areas through our Water Conservation programme.
-This sits sits alongside our Chemical Management programme, aimed at driving zero discharge of hazardous chemicals through our Manufacturing Restricted Substances List (MRSL) and Product Restricted Substances List (PRSL).
+We work to improve our water resilience in ‘hotspot’ areas through our Water Conservation Programme, supporting our commitment to ensure our supply chain is water resilient.
+This sits alongside our Chemical Management Programme, aimed at driving zero discharge of hazardous chemicals through our Manufacturing Restricted Substances List (MRSL) and Product Restricted Substances List (PRSL).
 To ensure that the best practices in sustainable chemical management are adopted we are implementing the ZDHC Supplier to Zero (S2Z) programme across our value chain.

 Our approach to waste reduction is focused on embedding circular principles across our operations and direct supply chain.
 Our waste hierarchy outlines our preferred approach to reducing waste across our footprint.
 These comprise reuse, resell, repurpose, donate and recycle.
 We also focus on limiting the causes of waste across design, supply chain and merchandising.

-To learn more about our sustainable manufacturing policies and programmes, visit our Codes and Policies for more details.
+To learn more about our sustainable manufacturing programmes as part of our Global Environmental Policy, visit our Codes & Policies page for more details.

 Our use of cookies